Interceptor 48 Pilot

 Building on our strengths, the Interceptor 48 pilot brings the very best in pilot boat design to any International port

-The Interceptor 48 is our most popular model with 17 pilot boats in operational service in 2020 since its first of class in 2009.
+The Interceptor 48 is our most popular model with over 20 pilot boats in operational service in 2020 since its first of class in 2009.
 Pilots often have to contend with very rough sea conditions.
 As a consequence a fundamental design brief in our Pilot 48 was for a pilot vessel with very high levels of sea keeping and Safehaven Marines reputation in this respect was unsurpassed by any other builder.
 An important factor was for the Interceptor 48 to be fully self righting in the event of capsize by virtue of her high buoyancy superstructure and consequently the vessel has been built with numerous features such as automatically closing air vents, 20-15mm thick windows and watertight cockpit doors.
 In addition the superstructures forward windows are aft sloping to minimise pressure loadings when taking green seas over the bow.
 Another advantage of the Interceptor 48 is the inclusion of a large and spacious forward cabin, this is achieved by virtue of having her engines installed further aft under the main cabin, where they are subject to less loadings and accelerations in rough seas, and are quickly removed in the unlikely event of failure through hatches incorporated in the main cabin sole and cabin roof.
 The forward cabin features bunk berths allowing the pilots to rest and relax comfortably during transits at night time, and provides increased seating capacity that can be utilized in an emergency, or when additional passenger seating is required.
 The vessel can be fitted with a pilot boarding ladder design improving safety for pilots when boarding but causing minimum obstruction to visibility.